-Man-made ice bridge.
-Ice crossing
+Ice crossing Man-made ice bridge.

-Free-floating piece of ice greater than about 1 meter (3 feet) in extent.
-Ice floe water level.
+Ice floe Free-floating piece of ice greater than about 1 meter (3 feet) in extent.

-Ice foot A narrow fringe of thickened ice attached to the shore and unmoved by changes in subject to regional variations in meaning.
+Ice foot A narrow fringe of thickened ice attached to the shore and unmoved by changes in water level.